Vonage Video API archiving lets you record, save and retrieve sessions.

 dispatched by the Session object.

-Use your TokBox Account to specify a target for completed archive files to be uploaded to.
+Use your Video API account to specify a target for completed archive files to be uploaded to.
 This can be your own Amazon S3 bucket, a bucket at an S3-compliant storage provider other than Amazon, or a Windows Azure container.
-See Using S3 storage with OpenTok archiving and Using an Windows Azure container with OpenTok archiving.
+For S3-compliant storage providers other than Amazon S3, we support Cloudian and Google Cloud Storage (accessed using the AWS S3 API).
+Other S3-compatible services may have feature limitations.
+See Using S3 storage with OpenTok archiving and Using a Windows Azure container with OpenTok archiving.

 When you create an archive using the OpenTok REST API or one of the OpenTok Server SDKs, you can specify whether the archive will record audio, video, or both.
 (The default is to record both.)